riuls/Challenges_and_Project_IoT_2023/README.md

 ### Challenge 2:

-The second challenge was about Node-Red.
+This challenge was about Node-Red.

 Starting from a csv file, we had to pseudo-randomly choose a row and check the type of the message: if it was an MQTT publish, we had to publish a message to a topic specified in the requirements.